 - NO cash reserves required – In contrast to most conventional home loan programs, Tennessee’s FHA home loan is a very tempting option for first-time homeowners who have little savings in the bank.

 - Like USDA and VA, the home seller can pay the buyers closing costs up to 6%.

 Tennessee first-time buyers should know what to expect before starting the FHA mortgage loan application process.
 Being prepared will always improve your chances of successfully getting your loan approved.
 Here we list a few steps and some things to consider.

 In advance of application:

 - Debt-to-income ratio: Careful study needs to be done at this point.
 Mortgage lenders differ on precise amounts, but a financial debt load that is greater than 41 to 48% is high risk for an FHA loan.
 You will need 2 years of continual employment with no unexplained breaks in job history.

 - Credit History: It is generally the small issues that may damage your consumer credit.
 Check your income source, and creditworthiness, together with rent history which may show up on a credit score.
 Get everything taken care of and work towards a spotless record.

-- Credit ratings: In 2016, a FICO score of 620 or better is required for the FHA loan for most lenders and banks.
+- Credit ratings: FICO scores of 620 or better is required for the FHA loan for most lenders and banks.
 If you have had a bankruptcy or foreclosure, you will have to have maintained a perfect credit score since then (4 years and 5 years respectively) regardless of recent creditworthiness.

 FHA Mortgage Application: